tomaspetricek/backtesting/README.md

 ## Trade Manager
 A trade manager goes hand in hand with trading strategy.
-Based on a decisions made by a strategy, *positions* are created.
+*Positions* are created based on a decisions made by a strategy.
-They can be either open or close and together they make a trade.
+They can be either open or close and together they create a trade.
 A trade is initiated by creating an open position.
 Additional open positions can be added.
 The trade is closed once all purchased assets are sold.